argandas/ardubson/README.md

 * string
 * int (int values will be converted to int32)
 * boolean
+* double (floats and doubles are the same in Arduino)

 ### Default values
 * string: "NaS"
 * int: 0
 * bool: false
+* float: 0.0

 ## Classes

 - BSONObjBuilder
 - BSONObject
 - BSONElement
+- BSONStreamParser

 ### BSONObjBuilder Class